Length: 12 Days

 - Contribution to one or more global NGO, nonprofit or organization we partner with.

 - Contribution to Global Giving.
-(Meaningful Trips is proud to partner with nonprofit,
+(Meaningful Trip is proud to partner with nonprofit,

-Global Giving, specifically to support hunger and poverty needs in the USA.)
+Global Giving and Feeding America, specifically to support hunger and poverty needs in the USA.)

 What’s Not Included

 - Any hotel costs while en route prior to Day 1

 - Meals not noted on itinerary

 - Trip Insurance, – we recommend World Nomads